ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Tran
     Always blank.

-*2.4.1.1 HTTP terminals*
+HTTP terminals
+""""""""""""""

 An HTTP line uses two sub-groups of type-3 terminals having a common prefix (in this case HT).
 Each terminal in the first sub-group represents one session between the client browser and VIRTEL; no relay is configured for this sub- group.
 Each terminal in the second sub-group represents one session between VIRTEL and a host application; in this sub-group, either a relay must be configured for each terminal, or the sub-group must refer to :ref:`“logical pool of relays”<#_bookmark246>`.
 Whichever method is chosen, each relay must be defined by an APPL statement in a VTAM node of type APPL.
 Either explicit or repeated terminal definitions may be used.

 Press [PF4] at the HTTP line detail definition screen to display the list of associated terminals whose prefix matches the prefix specified in the line definition.
 If the terminals refer to a logical pool, the pool itself may have a different prefix and will therefore not be displayed.
 In this case you can press [PF2] at the Configuration Menu to display a list of all terminals.

 The example below shows the terminals for two HTTP lines which share a logical pool of relays.
 This list was displayed by pressing [PF2] at the Configuration Menu.
 The terminals with prefix HT belong to line H-HTTP, while the terminals with prefix DE belong to line W-HTTP.
 For line H-HTTP, the first sub-group consists of terminals HTLOC000-015 without a relay.
 The second sub-group consists of terminals HTVTA000-015 which refer to a logical pool of relays named

 \*W2HPOOL.
 For line W-HTTP, the first sub-group is DELOC000-015, and the second sub-group is DEVTA000-015 which also refers to the logical pool named \*W2HPOOL.
-The logical pool itself consists of terminals W2HTP000-015 whose

-relay LU names are RHTVT000-015.
+The logical pool itself consists of terminals W2HTP000-015 whose relay LU names are RHTVT000-015.
 The logical pool also refers to a pool of associated printer LU’s.
 The printers are defined with terminal names W2HIP000-015 and LU names RHTIP000-015.
 In each case, the terminal name is an internal name used only within VIRTEL, while the relay name is an LU name defined by a VTAM APPL statement.
 The relay LU name is the name by which the terminal is known to CICS or other VTAM applications.

 |image7|

-*Fig. 7 - Definition of terminals associated with an HTTP line*
+*Definition of terminals associated with an HTTP line*

 |image8|

-*Fig. 8 - Definition of HTTP terminals without relay*
+*Definition of HTTP terminals without relay*

 |image9|

-*Fig. 9 - Definition of HTTP terminals with relay*
+*Definition of HTTP terminals with relay*

 |image10|

-*Fig. 10 - Definition of logical pool of relays for HTTP*
+*Definition of logical pool of relays for HTTP*

 |image11|

-*Fig. 11 - Definition of associated printer relays for HTTP*
+*Definition of associated printer relays for HTTP*

     Refer to the VIRTEL Web Access Guide for further information about printers.

-*2.4.1.2.
-Selection of LU by rule*
+Selection of LU by rule
+"""""""""""""""""""""""

     When the terminals attached to an HTTP line are defined with a logical pool of relays, it is possible to force the use of a particular LU or group of LU’s for specific callers.
 This is done by coding the desired LU name, or alternatively an LU name prefix terminated by an asterisk, in the “Parameter” field of the rule which selects the incoming HTTP request.
-Alternatively, if the value
-    $URL$ is entered in the “Parameter” field of the rule, then the desired LU name will be taken from the userdata supplied in the caller’s URL (see “VIRTEL URL formats: Dynamic pages” in the VIRTEL Web Access Guide).
+Alternatively, if the value $URL$ is entered in the “Parameter” field of the rule, then the desired LU name will be taken from the userdata supplied in the caller’s URL (see “VIRTEL URL formats: Dynamic pages” in the VIRTEL Web Access Guide).

     The rules attached to the HTTP line allow the LU name to be selected according to the caller’s IP address, by using the fields “IP Subnet” and “Mask” in the rule to match with an IP address or range of IP addresses.
 The rules associated with a user (see “Correspondent management” in the VIRTEL Web Access Guide) allow an LU name to be assigned to a user according to the user’s e-mail address; in this case, the user is identified by a “Cookie” which the browser presents to VIRTEL with the HTTP request.

 .. _#_V457CN_ForceLUNAME:

-*2.4.1.3.
 HTTP connections with non-predefined terminals.
-ForceLUNAME option*
+ForceLUNAME option
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 It is possible for an HTTP client to connect to VIRTEL with a parameter specifying an arbitrary VTAM LU name to be used as relay name for host applications.
 For this to work, four conditions must be fulfilled: